Gharib110/Bitcoin/README.md

 This is where the nonce comes in.
 The miner can manipulate
 this field to generate the hash to meet the requirement.
-Since there are 4 bytes for the nonce field, which means the miner can try 2^32 times to get the required hash.
+Since there are four bytes for the nonce field, which means the miner can try 2^32 times to get the required hash.